The images in this article were taken pre-COVID-19.

-Have you ever wanted to make a positive impact on the world, but not know where to start?
+Have you ever wanted to make a positive impact in the world, but not known where to start?
 Maybe you’ve felt overwhelmed by information.
 That’s why we’ve created this summary of six major global issues, and what’s being done about them.

 The news is packed with statistics and updates on the challenges we face as global citizens.
-Sometimes it can seem as though there are too many – from climate change, to the high rate of gender inequality around the world, to many people living without access to medical care.
+Sometimes it can seem as though there are too many – from the climate crisis, to the high rate of gender inequality around the world, to many people living without access to medical care.

 Where do you even start?
 Which issues are the most urgent?
 And can one person, really, truly, make that much of a contribution?